ayushpandeynp/nyuad-intro-to-im/finalProject/journal.md

 }
 ```

-I set up the drums as well and now everything was working the way I expected.
+I set up the drums as well and now everything works the way I expected.

 ### APR 23, 2021
 I still needed to add the visualization.
-I would've skipped it but it was the only thing that would indicate a musician which point in the loop has what kind of note.
+I would've skipped it but it was the only thing that would indicate a musician which point in the loop includes what kind of note.
 So, I decided to use every note's ```index``` variable to render the bars on screen.
-The ```index``` is used to position the notes and get the filename of these notes.
-The more index, the higher frequency of notes.
+As ```index``` is used to position the notes and get the filename of these notes, the more index, the higher frequency of notes.
 Therefore, it would be a better indicator of intensity than anything else.

 I then added a method ```visualization()``` that renders bars at the exact point where notes are recorded.
 Here's how the bars are rendered: